Glenn Wilson, Head Coach

 While waiting for an international visa at his parents' house in Edmonton, Coach Wilson decided to unpack his suitcase and enjoy the benefits of home life.
 With sixteen years as a swim coach, and fourteen years as a triathlon coach, he now serves as the head coach of the St. Albert Sailfish Swim Club, as well as the Gators Triathlon Club.
 He is also the Provincial Coaches' Representative for the ASSA and the Triathlon Coach Facilitator for the Coaching Association of Canada.
 Coach Wilson maintains his coaching affiliations and certifications with the NCCP, ASCA, WSCA, ASCA, CSCTA, and the ITU.

 He reports that Monday mornings and September the first are his favourite days as he is a physical education specialist at École Leo Nickerson School.
-He stays busy with two teenagers at home as well as manuscripts for two books, The Invisible Athletes and Life is an Athletic Event - Not a Spectator Sport.
+He stays busy with two young adult children as well as manuscripts for two books, The Invisible Athletes and Life is an Athletic Event - Not a Spectator Sport.